boazsegev/neorack/SPEC - rational.md

 3. The need to support real-time applications (i.e., long polling and connection upgrades).

+4. The need to promote separation of concerns between application logic and network/protocol logic.

-4. The need to make servers authorship flexible while allowing for more efficiency (less memory use, less string conversions, etc').
+5. The need to make servers authorship flexible while allowing for more efficiency (less memory use, less string conversions, etc').

 ## Why a separate response object?